What do you see with Symfony lenses, after lens replacement surgery?

 Below you'll find hyperlinks to pages.
 Most pages have photos:

 As you can see, the main difference is the ‘colour temperature’ (about 500 Kelvin colder/bluer) and there is a general ‘soft focus’ (they often use in movies for romantic moments, like putting a little bit of Vaseline on your camera lens)

 At night there are high contrasts and when there are high contrasts it’s a different story of what you see: halos become obvious and can have a strong impact of what you see.
 So at night it's quite a different story after surgery.
 This is very close to what I saw with my right eye after surgery and currently, months after the surgery, I still see it like this.

 (Don't crop/zoom in these photos because that's not realistic with what I see.)

 Your screens are lamps, so these are also high contrast conditions and will have similar effect as above.
 So yes I do see al the detail but not the contrast, I can only imagine how it looked before in my mind, in my memory.
-A clear full moon in a pitch dark sky that’s over, that I won’t see anymore.

 My initial eyes vision before surgery was this.
 Beware: reading this distance was beyond arm length.
 Total eye sight was ? %.

-Since it wasn't possible to correct the surgery with laser treatment (the 'skin of the eye was too thin) this was the end result, measured 16 January 2017, 6 weeks after the first surgery.
+Since it wasn't possible to correct the surgery with laser treatment (the 'skin of the eye was too thin) this was the end result for me.
 And also a big difference was I could read at 60 cm.
 Total eye sight was 120%.
 Remember: most people are able to have laser correction in the end.